tonylpt/WhosInBot-Scala/README.md

 ### Setup
 1. [Create a Telegram bot](https://core.telegram.org/bots#creating-a-new-bot) for development and obtain the authorization token.
 2. Copy `src/main/resources/application.template.conf` to `src/main/resources/application.conf` and fill in the Telegram token.
-3. Start the development PostgreSQL and Redis with Docker Compose:
+3. Start the development PostgreSQL with Docker Compose:

         docker-compose up -d